The Mechanic (2011 film)

-The Mechanic is a 2011 American action thriller film directed by Simon West, starring Jason Statham, Ben Foster, Tony Goldwyn and Donald Sutherland.
+The Mechanic is a 2011 American action thriller film directed by Simon West, and starring Jason Statham, Ben Foster, Tony Goldwyn, and Donald Sutherland.
 A remake of the 1972 film of the same name, it centers on Arthur Bishop (Statham), a professional assassin or 'mechanic', who specializes in making his hits look like accidents, suicides and petty criminals' acts.

 It was released in the U.S. and Canada on January 28, 2011, where it was praised for its action sequences and Statham's performance.
 A sequel, Mechanic: Resurrection, was released on August 26, 2016.

 Plot

 Hitman Arthur Bishop sneaks into the home of a Colombian cartel boss and drowns him in his own pool.
 Upon returning home to Louisiana, he meets with his friend and mentor Harry McKenna.

-Bishop is then assigned by his employer Dean to kill Harry.
-Dean tells Bishop about a failed mission in South Africa, in which several assassins were killed, the details of which are known only to Dean and Harry.
-Reluctantly, Bishop kills Harry and makes it look like a carjacking.
-At Harry's funeral, Bishop encounters Harry's son Steve, whom he later stops from killing a would-be carjacker in rage.
+Bishop is assigned by his employer Dean to kill Harry.
+Dean says this is due to a failed mission in South Africa, in which his team of assassins were killed; since the mission was known only to Dean and Harry, Dean attributes the failure of the mission to Harry ratting them out to the South African police, making him a threat.
+Bishop reluctantly kills Harry and makes it look like a carjacking.
+At Harry's funeral, Bishop meets Harry's estranged son Steve, whom he later stops from killing another carjacker in revenge.

-Steve asks Bishop to train him as a hitman; he's instructed to take a chihuahua to a coffee shop each day at the same time, catching the attention of his would-be target, the assassin Burke.
-As Steve settles into a routine, Bishop takes him to observe a contract killing.
-Burke eventually invites Steve for drinks.

-Ignoring Bishop's instruction to overdose Burke with Rohypnol, Steve goes with him to his house.
-When Burke begins to undress, he attempts to strangle the much larger man with a belt, imitating Bishop.
-He fights back, and Steve barely manages to kill him after a lengthy fight.
-Dean expresses disapproval of Bishop's usage of Steve, which violated the rules of the contract arrangement.
+Steve asks Bishop to train him as a hitman; Bishop thus takes him under his wing and gives Steve his next contract, fellow assassin Burke.
+He also brings Steve to another contract killing to observe.
+Ignoring Bishop's instructions to overdose Burke with Rohypnol, Steve goes with him to his house and attempts to strangle the much larger man with a belt, imitating Bishop's last killing.
+He barely manages to kill Burke after a lengthy fight.
+Dean expresses disapproval of Bishop using Steve, which violates the rules of the contract.

-Bishop's next target is cult leader, Andrew Vaughn, whom Steve suggests they inject with adrenaline to simulate a heart attack, for which the paramedics would administer a fatal dose of epinephrine.
-While Bishop and Steve are preparing for the hit, Vaughn's doctor arrives and administers an IV of ketamine, which would inhibit the adrenaline's effects.
-The two decide to suffocate Vaughn instead.
+Bishop's next target is cult leader Andrew Vaughn, whom Steve suggests they inject with adrenaline to simulate a heart attack.
+However, Vaughn's doctor administers an IV of ketamine, which would inhibit the adrenaline's effects.
+The two choke Vaughn to death instead with a mini camera.